zenml-io/blog.zenml.io/_posts/2022-04-07-data-centric-mlops.md

 ### Lack of explaiability and auditability

 If bias and fairness are not maintained in a system, then legislators will be in their full right to come after ML practitioners.
-The [European Commision](https://ec.europa.eu/commission/presscorner/detail/en/IP_21_1682) is already rolling out new laws and checks, and we can only expect this to grow over time.
+The [European Commission](https://ec.europa.eu/commission/presscorner/detail/en/IP_21_1682) is already rolling out new laws and checks, and we can only expect this to grow over time.
 Practitioners should be able to answer questions such as why a certain prediction was made, and how a certain model was trained and on which slice of data.
 These audit trails are all parts of the MLOps workflow.

 ### Painfully slow development cycles

-Getting a model in production can take [upto a year for many companies](https://algorithmia.com/state-of-ml).
+Getting a model in production can take [up to a year for many companies](https://algorithmia.com/state-of-ml).
 That means going through the above process only once can costs hundreds of thousands of dollars, let alone having to do it again and again.
 Teams need to automate most of the tedious stuff away if they are to have any sort of argument for a legitimate ROI for machine learning being applied in a business.

 ### Model, concepts, and data drifts